craigschindler/covid-labs/README.md

-# covid19
+# covid-labs

-Parse lab records for relevant covid data
+A Flask application that parses lab records for relevant covid-19 data